 How the book works:

 I wrote this book because I think humanities majors can land in many different interesting careers.
 But there really wasn’t a book laying out the practical steps to take.
 And most of us who do find careers learn by slow trial and error.
 This book will speed up your transition.
-This is the book I wish I had read starting out.

 By the end of the 126 days you’ll have discovered